 Annual Percentage Yield

-The amount of interest earned on a deposit account (checking, savings, share certificates, IRAs), including the effect of interest compounding, assuming funds remain in the account for one year.
+The amount of dividends earned on a deposit account (checking, savings, share certificates, IRAs), including the effect of dividend compounding, assuming funds remain in the account for one year.

 The average amount in a deposit account that equals the sum of the daily balances during an accounting period, usually a month, divided by the number of days in the period.
 Can sometimes be used to avoid service charges or to qualify for special services.
 See also, minimum daily balance.